example42/Example42-tutorials/slides/PuppetTutorial/10_Language_Reference.md

 # Exported resources

-When we need to provide to an host informations about resources present in another host, we need **exported resources**: resources declared in the catalog of a node (based on its facts and variables) but applied (collected) on another node.
+When we need to provide information about resources present in another host, we need **exported resources**: resources declared in the catalog of a node (based on its facts and variables) but applied (collected) on another node.

 Resources are declared with the special @@ notation which marks them as exported so that they are not applied to the node where they are declared: